Help The Audience Remember

 With a phrase repeated throughout a presentation, the audience starts to anticipate it, to listen out for it.
 And so it imprints itself on their minds.
 It helps them to remember.

-Can we use rhetorical techniques in everyday talks and presentations?
+Can you use rhetorical techniques in everyday talks and presentations?

-Will they add sparkle to our speeches and pep up our presentations?
+Will they add sparkle to your speeches and pep up your presentations?

 Yes, they will!